What are legumes?

 Scarlet runner bean is another legume that needs to be eaten very young, or podded.

 It is always good to look for new varieties in our search to answer the question what are legumes?
-Some are in vogue, but there are others that may be rather obscure, but each contributes their own special flavour to the mix.
+Some are in vogue but there are others that may be rather obscure; each contributes its own special flavour to the mix.

 Apart from the fact they each provide their own particular mix of vegetable protein and phytochemicals, they fruit at different times, giving you a much longer season along with the greater variety.

 This year it is the scarlet runner bean.
 At this stage I really do not know what it tastes like; soon we will be able to report on progress.
 What are legumes?
-There are many different ways to get away from red meat that was raised in a pig sty or feedlot, pumped with hormones and antibiotics and fed corn.
+There are many different ways to get away from meat that was raised in a sty, barn or feedlot, pumped with hormones and antibiotics; and fed mainly on corn.

 It is with a heavy heart I say that.
-I love a good steak, but getting organic-meat is becoming increasingly difficult; and they are certainly one of the causes of water scarcity in the world.
+I too love a good steak but getting organic-meat is becoming increasingly difficult; and animals are certainly one of the causes of water scarcity in the world.
 Hence our interest in what are legumes.

 This lentil with lemon salad makes a great dish; prepare it from start to finish in less than fifteen-minutes.